skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 own goals, which is why I'm asking for the services of outsiders like yourselves."

-Eomer asks about Endo.
-Noreeno hasn't heard the name, but when Eomer describes a large bald monk with tattoos on his chest Noreeno's eyes light up.
+Eomier asks about Endo.
+Noreeno hasn't heard the name, but when Eomier describes a large bald monk with tattoos on his chest Noreeno's eyes light up.
 "So!
 You know him?"